siteorigin/origami/README.md

 * Removed iframe from premium upgrade page.
 * Fixed URL field for Icon Text widget.
 * Fixed issue with pagination not showing up.
+* Premium: Fixed issue where mobile navigation couldn't be disabled.